depicted-candela/modern-software-engineer/README.md

   - Review: syntax, algorithms, libraries.
   - Weak area focus: targeted practice.
   - Communication: explaining code logic.
+  - Advanced Algorithmic Paradigms for System Design and AI:
+    - Monte Carlo Tree Search (MCTS): Understand its role in solving games with vast search spaces (like Go) by balancing exploration and exploitation through randomized simulations.
+    - Nash Equilibrium: Grasp the core concept of a stable state in multi-agent systems.
+Relevant for understanding decentralized systems, network routing, and economics.
+    - Counterfactual Regret Minimization (CFR): Know its application for solving imperfect information games (like Poker) through iterative self-play and regret analysis.
+    - Multi-Agent Reinforcement Learning (MARL): Recognize this as the modern intersection of game theory and ML, where agents learn optimal policies in dynamic, interactive environments.
 - **Patterns**:
   - Spaced repetition for retention.
   - Mixed problem sets for versatility.